Clarence Alexander: Council of Athabascan Tribal Governments

-He is credited, with Paul Williams Sr. of Beaver, with of founding the Council of Athabascan Tribal Governments, also known locally as "CATG".
+He is credited, with Paul Williams Sr. of Beaver, with of founding the Council of Athabascan Tribal Governments, known as "CATG".

 Yukon River Inter-Tribal Watershed Council

 Alexander is credited, along with three others, of founding the Yukon River Inter-Tribal Watershed Council, which consists of 70 Tribes and First Nations spanning the Yukon River Watershed.
 The organization is dedicated to preserving clean water.

 Awards

-November 30, 2004, Clarence Alexander received the 2004 Ecotrust Indigenous Leadership Awardfor his many years of work advocating for environmental justice, tribal rights, and protection of the Yukon River Watershed.
+Clarence Alexander received the 2004 Ecotrust Indigenous Leadership Award, on November 30, 2004, for his many years of work advocating for environmental justice, tribal rights, and protection of the Yukon River Watershed.

-October 20, 2011, Clarence Alexander was awarded the 2011 Presidential Citizens Medal by President Barack Obama.
+Clarence Alexander was awarded the 2011 Presidential Citizens Medal by President Barack Obama on October 20, 2011.